-We need it to eat, to keep warm and generally live.
-But what’s the point in earning money if you can’t use some of it to have a little fun and more importantly ensure you’re doing what you want in life whether it’s a hobby, a night out/takeaway or a lavish holiday.
-So as part of our happiness and confidence goals for 2016, we think a money topic is something to be covered.
-From our own personal top tips and others we’ve come across, here’s our top tips for a better year financially:
+We need money for everything: to eat, to keep warm and generally live.
+But what’s the point in earning money if you can’t use some of it to have a little fun.
+And, more importantly, ensure you’re doing what you want in life?
+Whether you want to pursue a hobby, go on a night out, get a takeaway, or go on a lavish holiday, you need money to help you achieve it.
+Sharing our own personal experience, and gathering top tips we’ve come across, we show you how you can get your finance in order.

 Years ago I started analysing how I bank as a way to better manage money.
 My bank manager at the time suggested a basic four account system, which, to this day, I still stick to.
-I found it a better way to manage my money and keep track of my finances and my financial records have never looked better.
+I found it a better way to manage my money and keep track of my finances.
+Importantly, my financial records have never looked better.

-- Current account number 1– this is the account the money should come into and your expenses (such as debt and utility bills) should come out of.
+This is the account your salary/income should come into and your expenses (such as debt and utility bills) should come out of.

-- Current account number 2– I class this account as the spending account.
-This is the card that I carry on my person at all times and is the money I can do what I like with.
+This is your spending account.
+This is the card that I carry on me at all times and is the money I can do what I like with.

-- Easy access saving account– to further manage money, the cash I have available once my bills are paid is transferred into this account and as and when I need money, I transfer into the spending account.
+To further manage money, the cash I have available once my bills are paid (all pre-determined), is transferred into this account and as and when I need money I transfer into the spending account.
 This is particularly beneficial for shopping on a budget.
-When I am out shopping, I set a budget and transfer that amount into the spending account.
-Fine nowadays transferring money on the go is no problem but you’ll be surprised by how much hassle it is when you don’t have/good internet access and no time to stop.
-I find it allows for a better track and hold on money.
+When I am going shopping, I set a budget and transfer that amount into the spending account.

 Take interest in your interest

-- Repayments– if your debts are hanging over your head and you’re keen for them to go, work on paying off the debts with the highest interest first.
+If you have debts hanging over your head and you’re keen for them to go, focus on paying off the debts with the highest interest first.
+Be weary of;

-- Repayment penalties– loans come with early repayment penalties so if you’re keen for it to disappear, see if there is a way around that.
-We’ve heard on the grapevine that you can clear the debt up to the final payment stipulated in the contract and when the ‘final’ payment comes out the following month the debt will be clear without any penalties.
-We’ve not actually seen this in practice though so don’t take our word for it but certainly it’ll be worth a try?
+Lots of loans with an agreed interest come with early repayment penalties.
+So, if you’re keen for it to disappear, see if there is a way around that.
+In some instances it is possible for you to clear the debt up to the final payment amount stipulated in the contract, and when the ‘final’ payment comes out the following month the debt will be clear without any penalties.
+Before doing this, check with your provider to see what the ramifications will be, if any.

-- Balance transfers– 0% balance transfers are attractive deals.
+0% balance transfers are attractive deals.
 Though shop around for the best deals as there is always an administrative charge to do the transfer.
 Once you’ve transferred the balance, consider how much you need to pay each month to clear the balance at the end of the deal and stick to that amount, otherwise come the end of the promotion and you’re left with a balance that you’ll need/want to transfer again or you’ll start to pay interest.
-The 0% deals can lure us into a false sense of security so ensure if this is a deal you take up that you make more than the minimum payment due.

-- Re-mortgage– make an appointment to see a financial advisor and see if they can help reduce your monthly repayments by switching to a lower interest rate.
-This should be something done every time you’re due to come out of your fixed term.
+Make an appointment to see a financial advisor and see if they can help reduce your monthly repayments by switching to a lower interest rate.
+This should be something done every time you’re due to come out of your fixed/contract term.

 Becoming an avid saver